-We do not include or offer any third party products or services on our website.
+We do not include or offer any third-party products or services on our website.

-We have the following in place:
+We have put in place the following elements:

-We, as well as third party vendors such as Google, use first party cookies (such as Google Analytics cookies) and third party cookies (such as the DoubleClick cookie) or other third party identifiers to compile data about users' interactions with ad impressions and other ad serving features in connection with our website.
+We, as well as third-party vendors such as Google, use first-party cookies (such as Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) or other third-party identifiers to compile data about users' interactions with ad impressions and other ad serving features in connection with our website.

 We agree as follows:

 How does our site handle "Do Not Track" signals?